Shared-Reality-Lab/IMAGE-Monarch/README.md

 - Create a directory `/sdcard/IMAGE/client/` on the Monarch sdcard for the application to read from.
 The application reads files from this directory.
 So you will need to copy over your 'graphic' files to this location.

 ### How do I use the application?
+The application UI visually appears as shown below:

+DOWN: Lowers all the raised pins
+UP: Raises the pins of the next available layer of the tactile graphic.
+You can loop through the sequence of layers in the tactile graphic by repeatedly pressing the UP button.
+(After you press the UP button, the pins corresponding to the layer are raised almost instantly.
+However, there is a lag in loading the TTS labels associated with the objects in each layer.
+A ping will play when the TTS labels are successfully loaded.)
+DebugView: Shows/hides the debug view i.e. the visual display of the pins.
+Text Fields: The two text fields help you to make dynamic server requests for the map of any desired POI.
+You will need to enter the latitude and longitude coordinates of the POI in the first and second text fields respectively.
+GET MAP!: Sends a request to the server for the latitude and longitude coordinates of the POI entered in the text fields.

+Use the directional buttons on the Monarch to navigate through the buttons and fields on the UI.
+Press the 'confirm' button to click on a button.
+Use the Up and Down arrows on the device to navigate between the files in the target directory.

 ## Details...
 ### Tactile graphics
+The tactile graphic to be rendered on the device is received in SVG format.
+Using SVGs makes the renderings independent of the form factor of the pin array.
+It also allows for the tags/descriptions associated with each object or region in the graphic to be defined within the SVG and simple implementation of features like layering and zooming (not supported yet!).
+Further, schemas have been defined for the format of the tactile graphic rendering SVGs.
+This ensures that as long as the schema is followed, the application should be capable of rendering the tactile graphic thus making it extensible to other graphics (beyond photos and maps) while keeping the client side code light.

 ### Develop, debug, improve!
 Refer this section for an overview of the program flow to get you started...